Misnomers/right to work

 The implicit claim is that such laws give you more rights rather than taking away your rights.
 Proponents argue that they give you the right to work without union interference, without having to pay union dues, and without having to "associate" oneself with a union (which they argue is a violation of the right of association).

 An actual "right to work" would be something more along the lines of an employment guarantee – a right for any job-seeker to be given a job, preferably at a living wage or higher.
+The US federal government also uses "right to work" with regard to discrimination against immigrant labor.

 What RtW laws actually do is remove protection and negotiating power from the workers, with the implication that this gives the workers a new "right" because now they're free to work without it.